/

 Fathom vs Krisp - Which meeting automation tool is right for you?

-Fathom excels as a dedicated AI meeting notetaker with accurate transcriptions and quick AI summaries that appear seconds after meetings end.
-Its generous free plan and intuitive interface make it accessible, while features like speaker identification and the "Ask Fathom" Q&A capability add value.
-However, it's limited to scheduled online meetings on major platforms and lacks mobile app support, with some advanced features restricted to paid tiers and minimal integration depth beyond basic CRM syncing.
+Fathom excels as a dedicated meeting notetaker with highly accurate transcriptions and quick AI summaries that appear within seconds of meeting end.
+Its generous free plan and intuitive interface make it accessible to most users, while the "Ask Fathom" feature allows for intelligent querying of meeting content.
+However, advanced features like meeting templates require paid plans, and it only works with live online meetings through major platforms like Zoom, Google Meet, and Teams.

 Feature